Hawking radiation with pure states: symmetry and direct-sum quantum theory

 where $\Oc_{SM}$ is any operator in the Standard Model involving quantum fields and their derivatives. }Therefore, direct-sum QFT is a framework that does not alter the QFT calculations in Minkowski due to the spacetime being $\Pc\Tc$ symmetric.
+For example, when calculating a scattering amplitude, such as the transition from N particles to M particles, the outcome under DQFT remains identical to that of standard QFT, namely

+where $p_a,\,p_b$ with $a=1,\cdots N$ and $b=1,\cdots M$ represent the 4-momenta of all the states involved in the scattering. $A_{\pm}$ represent amplitudes as a function of 4-momenta of initial and final states computed in both vacuums $\vert 0_{SM\pm}\rangle$.
+Note that the in and out states in $\vert 0_{SM\pm}\rangle$ have opposite signs, a consequence of the reversed arrow of time in the two vacuums.
+The amplitudes $A_{\pm}$ remain equal at all orders of perturbation theory, as a result of the $\Pc\Tc$ symmetry inherent to Minkowski spacetime.
+The well-known $CPT$ invariance (charge conjugation, parity, and time reversal) of scattering amplitudes \cite{Coleman:2018mew} remains valid in both vacuums as well, ensuring the symmetry is preserved across all states, which means

+This is attributed to the fact that the CPT operation of any scattering process would turn the outgoing anti-particles into in-going particles and vice-versa \cite{Coleman:2018mew}.

 However, this new understanding provides a fresh perspective on QFT in curved spacetime, ultimately leading to unitarity and observer complementarity in black hole spacetime, as proposed by Susskind \cite{Susskind:1993if}.
 What was previously only a hypothesis is now supported by our framework, offering a fundamental approach to achieving these principles.